OpenID Federation

 Definition

-OpenID Federation 1.1 is an OpenID Foundation Final specification, published on May 5, 2026 by the OpenID Connect Working Group.
+OpenID Federation 1.1 is an OpenID Foundation Final specification, approved by the OpenID Foundation membership on May 5, 2026 and produced by the OpenID Connect Working Group.
 It defines protocol-independent mechanisms for multilateral identity federations: Entity Statements, Trust Chains, metadata, policies, Trust Marks, and Federation Endpoints.

 The specification separates federation trust infrastructure from any single login or authorization protocol.
 A companion specification, OpenID Federation for OpenID Connect 1.1, published the same day as Final, defines how the federation constructs are used with OpenID Connect and OAuth 2.0 entities, including entity type identifiers, metadata values, and client registration flows.